 The ability of the DCA to simultaneously estimate two geophysical parameters may come with a penalty.
-While the additional channel allows for estimation of VWC, it also brings in additional T_B errors (uncorrelated between V and H channels) that may adversely affect retrieval accuracy.
+While the additional channel allows for estimation of VWC, it also brings in additional TB errors (uncorrelated between V and H channels) that may adversely affect retrieval accuracy.
 Also, an assumption implicit in this algorithm is that the optical depth is identical for both polarizations.
 Exactly which effect outweighs the other is under investigation through simulations using the SMAP SDS Testbed (to be described in Section 5).

-4.4 Land Parameter Retrieval Model
+4.4 Land Parameter Retrieval Model [Discontinued in R16.3 data release]

-The Microwave Polarization Ratio Algorithm (MPRA), based on the Land Parameter Retrieval Model [35], is an index-based retrieval model that uses dual polarization channels at a single microwave frequency (typically C or X-band) to derive soil moisture and vegetation optical depth.
+The Microwave Polarization Ratio Algorithm (MPRA) is discontinued as of the R16.3 data release.
+MPRA, based on the Land Parameter Retrieval Model [35], is an index-based retrieval model that uses dual polarization channels at a single microwave frequency (typically C or X-band) to derive soil moisture and vegetation optical depth.
 As implemented on multi-frequency satellites such as AMSR-E, it also uses the Ka-band V-polarized channel to retrieve physical temperature of the surface.
 Only a few studies [36] have examined the applicability of this model at L-band frequencies, although analysis of SMOS data with LPRM is currently underway [R. de Jeu, personal communication, 2011].
-Because there are no Ka-band V-polarized T_B observations available from the SMAP instruments, surface temperature will be obtained using ancillary data sets as with the other L2_SM_P algorithms.
+Because there are no Ka-band V-polarized TB observations available from the SMAP instruments, surface temperature will be obtained using ancillary data sets as with the other L2\SM\P algorithms.

-In the MPRA, the radiative transfer model operates on two assumptions: (1) the soil and canopy temperatures are considered equal (T), and (2) the vegetation transmissivity (γ) and the single-scattering albedo (ω) are the same for both H and V polarizations.
-If e_s is the soil emissivity, the T_B can be expressed by the tau-omega model (Eq.
-1) with $T_C = T_S = T$:
+In the MPRA, the radiative transfer model operates on two assumptions: (1) the soil and canopy temperatures are considered equal (T), and (2) the vegetation transmissivity $(\gamma)$ and the single-scattering albedo $(\omega)$ are the same for both H and V polarizations.
+If $e_s$ is the soil emissivity, the TB can be expressed by the tau-omega model (Eq.
+1) with $T_C = T_S = T$ :